Exploring and Benchmarking the Planning Capabilities of Large Language Models: Experiments

-Figure~\ref{fig:planning-minigrid} and Figure~\ref{fig:minigrid-nl} show the performance of GPT-4 Turbo and Gemini models as we increase the number of few-shot examples for PDDL and Natural Language, respectively.
-The Gemini models perform comparably for both PDDL and Natural Language, although GPT-4 Turbo appears to perform slightly better with Natural Language.
+\textsc{Mini-Grid: } Figure~\ref{fig:planning-minigrid} and Figure~\ref{fig:minigrid-nl} show the performance of GPT-4 and Gemini models as we increase the number of few-shot examples for PDDL and Natural Language, respectively.
+The Gemini models perform comparably for both PDDL and Natural Language, although GPT-4 appears to perform slightly better with Natural Language.
 Increasing the number of few-shot examples leads to better performance for all models.
-With 400 shots, specify model, Gemini 1.5 Pro reached 77\% accuracy.
+With 400 shots, Gemini 1.5 Pro reaches 77\% accuracy.

-\subparagraph{Trip Planning and Calendar Scheduling} Figure~\ref{fig:planning-trip} shows the performance on Trip planning, Calendar Scheduling as we increase the number of few-shot examples, respectively.
-The 1-shot performance of the GPT-4 Turbo model seems to be better than the \modelname{}.
+\textsc{Trip Planning and Calendar Scheduling: } Figure~\ref{fig:planning-trip} shows the performance on the Trip Planning and Calendar Scheduling natural language tasks as we increase the number of few-shot examples, respectively.
 We observe that, in both benchmarks, for both GPT-4 and Gemini 1.5 Flash the performance first increases with the number of shots and after a certain point, having more shots leads to worse model performance.
 However, for \modelname{} performance improves as the number of shot increases.
 Therefore, \modelname{} seems to be making more efficient use of additional shots compared to the other two.
-On the other hand GPT-4 performs better in one shot scenario compared to the other two models for Trip Planning, while \modelname{} has a higher accuracy in the 1-shot setting..
+On the other hand GPT-4 performs better in the 1-shot scenario compared to the other two models for Trip Planning, while \modelname{} has a higher accuracy in the 1-shot setting.

 Overall, we observe that the trend of accuracy vs number of shots depends both on the model and on the benchmark.